-If a federal agency is interested in excess property, that agency must file a Standard Form 122 (SF 122), Transfer Order - Excess Personal Property, which must be submitted to GSA for authorization and approval.
+Any federal agency interested in excess property must file a Standard Form 122 (SF 122), Transfer Order - Excess Personal Property, which must be submitted to GSA for authorization and approval.

 For transfers to project grantees, the sponsoring federal agency must pay the U.S. Treasury 25 percent of the original acquisition cost of the property unless the project grantees are specifically exempt by law.
 The acquiring agency covers the cost of the property’s care, handling, and transportation.

 A federal agency can transfer excess personal property directly to another federal agency without first reporting it to GSA.
 Once the transfer is complete, the agency must report it to GSA.
 Direct transfer procedures contained in the Federal Management Regulation (FMR) 102-36.145 allow transfers under the following conditions:

 - Total acquisition cost is $10,000 or less per line item.
 The authorized official at the acquiring agency must file an SF122 (Transfer of Excess Personal Property) and provide a copy to GSA office within 10 days.

 - Total acquisition cost exceeds the $10,000 per line item limitation, but the appropriate GSA Personal Property Management Office has verbally approved a prearranged transfer.
 In this situation, the receiving organization must prepare an SF122, with the name of the GSA official and the date of the verbal approval.
 The acquiring agency must send a copy to GSA within 10 days.

 - Owning federal agency has separate statutory authority to dispose of such excess personal property, and the acquiring agency is an eligible recipient.

 Agencies conducting direct transfers must pay reimbursement for the excess personal property.